Ecumen has been named one of Minnesota’s Best Places to Work for the 10th time by the Minneapolis/Saint Paul Business Journal.

 Sign up for Changing Aging News

 Darrell currently serves as a member of several corporate boards of directors including Capella Education Company, Constellation, and Gate City Bank.
 He is a retired partner of KPMG LLP, a global provider of audit, tax, and advisory services.
 Darrell has served on the boards of numerous not-for-profit organizations.
-In addition to serving on the board of trustees of Ecumen, Darrell currently serves on the boards of Allina Health System and the National Association of Corporate Directors Minnesota Chapter.
+In addition to serving on the board of trustees of Ecumen, Darrell currently serves on the board of directors of Allina Health System.

 He is the past board chair of Catholic Charities of St. Paul and Minneapolis.
 In addition to Catholic Charities, Darrell previously served on the boards of Habitat for Humanity of Minnesota, Vail Place, Twin Cities Habitat for Humanity, Washburn Center for Children, and West Hennepin Counseling Services.